Concurrency With Async

 Listing 17-9: Creating an async channel and assigning the two halves to tx and rx

 Here, we use trpl::channel, an async version of the multiple-producer, single-consumer channel API we used with threads back in Chapter 16.
 The async version of the API is only a little different from the thread-based version: it uses a mutable rather than an immutable receiver rx, and its recv method produces a future we need to await rather than producing the value directly.
 Now we can send messages from the sender to the receiver.
-Notice that we do not have to spawn a separate thread or even a task; we merely need to await the rx.recv call.
+Notice that we don’t have to spawn a separate thread or even a task; we merely need to await the rx.recv call.

 Note: Because all of this async code runs in an async block in a trpl::run call, everything within it can avoid blocking.
 However, the code outside it will block on the run function returning.
 That is the whole point of the trpl::run function: it lets you choose where to block on some set of async code, and thus where to transition between sync and async code.
 In most async runtimes, run is actually named block_on for exactly this reason.